BrandenKeck/DEPRECIATED_highchartsGlowEffects.js/README.md

 jsfiddle Hover Example Link:  [Hover Example](https://jsfiddle.net/BrandenKeck/ro0j4qp0/1/)
 jsfiddle Select Example Link:  [Select Example](https://jsfiddle.net/BrandenKeck/j1d807zg/6/)

-*Warning: using these functions will disable allowPointSelect, select events, and hover events*
+**Warning: using these functions will disable allowPointSelect, select events, and hover events**
-*Select and hover events can be passed in the form of a function using the plug-in modules*
+**Select and hover events can be passed in the form of a function using the plug-in modules**
-*To use this plug-in, place the desired effect function (found below) anywhere after the chart is added in javascript*
+**You may chose to not pass a functions and colors.
+In this case, the parameter will be ignored** **To use this plug-in, place the desired effect function (found below) anywhere after the chart is added in javascript**

 # Hover Modules